felixge/node-fake/Readme.md

 ## Todo

+* Report non-matching anytime expectations if they are the closest match
 * Allow registering scene objects after the fact
 * Maybe rename the module to scene?
 * Move stacktrace into own module